Reviews You Can Rely On

 Speed

 Let's face it: nobody likes the scanning process, so the faster you can get it over with, the better.
 To test speed, we scanned the same double-sided, 10-page document on each model and timed how long it took from loading the first page to opening a complete PDF.
-We gave the results a 30% weighting in the overall scores of each product.
+I gave the results a 30% weighting in the overall scores of each product.
 We then converted these times into page-per-minute (ppm) figures.
 Models with automatic document feeders were much faster than those that required loading each page individually.

 Credit: Natalie Kafader